Sindila Hydroelectric Power Station

-Sindila Hydroelectric Power Station, also Sindila Power Station, is an operational 5.25 MW mini-hydropower station in the Western Region of Uganda.
+Sindila Hydroelectric Power Station, also called Sindila Power Station, is an operational 5.25 MW mini-hydropower station in the Western Region of Uganda.

 Location

 The power station is located across the Sindila River, just outside Rwenzori National Park, in Bundibugyo District, in Uganda's Western Region.
 This is about 20 km, by road, southwest of the town of Bundibugyo, the nearest urban center and the location of the district headquarters.
 This location is in close proximity of the 6.4 MW Ndugutu Hydroelectric Power Station, which is owned by the same developer.

 Overview

 Sindila HEPS is a run-of-river mini-hydro power plant whose planned maximum installed capacity is 5.9MW.
 The project is owned by a consortium of investors as depicted in the ownership table below.
 The consortium that owns and is developing Sindila Power Station, also owns the nearby Ndugutu Hydroelectric Power Station.

 Ownership

-The special company vehicle known as Sindila Power Company Uganda Limited, is owned by the following corporate entities:
+The special company vehicle known as Sindila Power Company Uganda Limited is owned by the following corporate entities: